vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Self-Belief and Confidence

-> 1. "Believe you can and you're halfway there." - Theodore Roosevelt
 > 1. "You are stronger than you seem, braver than you believe, and smarter than you think." - Christopher Robin
 > 1. "You are enough just as you are." - Meghan Markle
 > 1. "Believe in yourself and all that you are.
 Know that there is something inside you that is greater than any obstacle." - Christian D. Larson